bernice99/Elk-Stack_Project/README.md

 - http://(publicIPofElkServer):5601/app/kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

-To run a playbook: ansible-playbook (nameoffile.yml) To update a file: nano (nameoffile)
+-To run a playbook: ansible-playbook (nameoffile.yml) -To update a file: nano (nameoffile)